qgevoeco/Caldwell_turtle_nest-choice-predation/README.md

 >Matthew E. Wolak.
 (2023). qgevoeco/Caldwell_turtle_nest-choice-predation: Initial release v1.0.0 (v1.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7630637

-Data were also collected from the StreamCat Dataset and are located in this repositories `./streamCAT` folder.
+Data were also collected from the StreamCat Dataset and are located in the `./streamCAT` folder of this repository.
 For information, please see the associated metadata [https://www.epa.gov/national-aquatic-resource-surveys/streamcat-dataset-readme](https://www.epa.gov/national-aquatic-resource-surveys/streamcat-dataset-readme).
 To cite the StreamCat data:

 >Hill, Ryan A., Marc H. Weber, Scott G. Leibowitz, Anthony R. Olsen, and Darren J. Thornbrugh, 2016.
 The Stream-Catchment (StreamCat) Dataset: A Database of Watershed Metrics for the Conterminous United States.
 Journal of the American Water Resources Association (JAWRA) 52:120-128.
 DOI: 10.1111/1752-1688.12372.